paulnorthrop/revdbayes/cran-comments.md

 I am also the maintainer for affected package, threshr.
 I have fixed the problem (in threshr) and submitted a new version, threshr 1.0.1 to CRAN.
 The check results for threshr 1.0.1 are now complete on all platforms.

+revdbayes 1.3.3 also addresses the NOTE "Found the following sources/headers with CR or CRLF line endings:" in the check results of revdbayes 1.3.2.

 ## R CMD check results

 0 errors | 0 warnings | 0 notes